saffye/purpose-lc-dashboard/README.md

      *(Must match exactly — no trailing slash issues)*
 4. Click **Create** and copy the **Client ID**

-### Deploy Your WCL Proxy Script
+### Configure Your Apps Script for WCL

-Follow the Apps Script deployment steps from Section 2, using the contents of `apps-script/wcl-proxy.gs`.
-Add the deployed URL as `wcl_apps_script` in `config.json`.
-This must be your own deployment — do not reuse another guild's WCL proxy.
+If you deployed your own Apps Script project in Section 2, no additional steps are needed — the WCL handler is already included.
+Just set `enable_wcl: true` and add your `wcl_client_id` and `wcl_realm` to `config.json`.

 ### Add WCL config to `config.json`